 - Paraplegia or Quadriplegia

 All of these injuries have serious repercussions of both the health and financial types.
-Since Florida is a pure comparative negligence state, meaning you can recover damages for the percentage of the accident you are not at fault, you should pursue restitution to help you with the financial portion of the burden even if you believe you have fault.
+Florida is a modified comparative negligence state, meaning you can recover damages for the percentage of the accident you are not at fault — provided you are not found to be more than 50% at fault.
+Therefore, you should pursue restitution to help you with the financial portion of the burden even if you believe you have fault.

 A qualified Fort Lauderdale motor vehicle accident attorney will be able to examine your case closely and guide it towards maximum compensation with careful strategy.